sdhutchins/phd-research-template/README.md

 The workflow automatically:
 - Runs the setup script to sync your research files
-- Builds the documentation site
+- Builds the documentation site using Material for MkDocs
-- Deploys to GitHub Pages
+- Deploys to the `gh-pages` branch
 - Updates on every push to main/master

 ### Option 2: Manual Setup